-Daisy Gómez-Hugenberger, LSW, MA is the Outreach & Communications Manager for Think:Kids in the Department of Psychiatry at Massachusetts General Hospital.
-She is responsible for developing and managing an overarching communications strategy for Think:Kids.
+Daisy Gómez-Hugenberger, LSW, MA is the Outreach & Communications Manager for Think:Kids.
+She is responsible for developing and managing an overarching communications/outreach strategy for the program.

-Daisy is dedicated to supporting programs that are evidence-based, results-oriented, and compassionately puts the child at the focus of healthy and positive development.
-She earned her master’s degree in marketing management from the Extension School at Harvard University, and received a bachelor’s in sociology and public relations from the State University of New York at Geneseo.
+Daisy is dedicated to supporting programs that are evidence-based, results-oriented, and compassionately puts young people at the focus of healthy and positive development.
+She earned her master’s degree in marketing management from the Extension School at Harvard University, and received a bachelor’s degree in sociology and public relations from the State University of New York at Geneseo.

 Erin Hill, Ph.D., is a Licensed Psychologist and Clinical Instructor in the Department of Psychiatry at Harvard Medical School and a full-time staff clinician at Think:Kids.
 Dr. Hill has worked with youth and families in a variety of settings including inpatient, outpatient, residential treatment, and therapeutic schools and summer camps.
 The primary focus of Dr. Hill’s training has been on providing evidence-based treatment to children and adolescents experiencing acute emotional distress and/or behavioral challenges.

 Dr. Hill received her doctorate in clinical psychology from Suffolk University and her master’s in child development from Tufts University.
 Dr. Hill completed her internship training at Astor Services for Children and Families, in Rhinebeck, NY.
 She also completed postdoctoral fellowship training at the University of Minnesota.

 Naomi Kling, MA is the Program Manager for Think:Kids in the Department of Psychiatry at Massachusetts General Hospital.
 Naomi received her BA and MA in Economics and Finance from Brandeis University.